bytebase/bytebase.com/content/docs/data-query-and-export/data-query.md

 In Enterprise plan, user can apply for data querier role by submitting a request grant issue.

-1. Go to the home page or project list page, and click the `Request query` button.
+1. Go to the home page or project list page, and click **Request query**.

    ![request-querier-or-exporter-role](/docs/data-query-and-export/request-querier-or-exporter-role.webp)